Community Supported Agriculture (CSA)

 CSA share subscriptions run for a 28 weeks, beginning in May and ending the week of Thanksgiving in November with a 2 week break in-between at the beginning of August.

-CSA shares will be comprised of 6-10 different produce items and a bundle of culinary herbs each week, with an add-on option of a weekly bouquet of seasonal flowers (May-September).
+Our CSA shares are generally comprised of 6-10 different produce items and culinary herbs each week (~8-12lbs, varies throughout the season), with an add-on option of a weekly bouquet subscription of seasonal flowers (June-July and September-October).

-Here is our evolving list of crops offered throughout the growing season:
+Here is our ever evolving list of crops offered throughout the growing season:

-Spring: Arugula, beets, broccoli, cabbage, carrots, collards, fennel, lettuce, radish, salad mix, spinach, Swiss chard
+Spring: Arugula, beets, broccoli, cabbage, carrots, collards, fennel, kale, lettuce, radish, salad mix, spinach, Swiss chard

-Fall: Arugula, Asian greens, beans, beets, broccoli, cabbage, carrots, Swiss chard, collard greens, kale, lettuce, onions, peppers, pumpkin, radish, salad mix, spinach, turnip, winter squash, seasonal herbs
+Fall: Arugula, Asian greens, beans, beets, broccoli, cabbage, carrots, Swiss chard, collard greens, kale, lettuce, onions, peppers, pumpkin, radish, salad mix, spinach, summer squash, turnips, winter squash, seasonal culinary herbs

 Winter: Beets, broccoli, cabbage, carrots, cauliflower, collards, kale, radish, Swiss chard, turnips, winter squash

 Herbs: Basil (Genovese, lemon, Thai, Tulsi), cilantro, parsley

 Flowers: Celosia, cosmos, gomphrena, marigolds, rudbeckia, sunflowers (lots of em!), zinnias, and foraged wildflowers and ornamental grasses